Overview

 By default, buf curl

-will print the response message(s) to stdout in JSON format.
-If an RPC error occurs, the error
+prints the response messages to stdout in JSON format.

-information is printed to stderr, also in JSON format, and the exit code will be the
+If an RPC error occurs, the error information is printed to stderr, also in JSON format, and the exit code is the gRPC error code shifted three bits to the left.

 You can enable verbose output via the -v